-Interpret how the institution's academic program will be supported by this project.
+Functional Programs Curricula Descriptions and Projections Interpret how the institution's academic program will be supported by this project.
 Describe which functional programs will be housed in this project, the courses to be taught, and the numbers of students projected.

-Project Need

-This section should include a brief description of the intent of this project.
+Project Need This section should include a brief description of the intent of this project.
 It should summarize the status quo and explain why the project is needed.
 It should also present the benefits to be gained by this project and the probable impact if it is not built.
 If it is necessary to include a lengthy discourse to present additional background material, move it to chapter 12 of the program or to an appendix.
 List any current facilities that will be vacated (or will change occupants) as a result of this project.
 Explain why these facilities are no longer adequate.

-Describe any alternative solutions for providing the needed additional space, (other than the proposed project), that were studied and judged as less acceptable including:

-- Sharing other facilities - Renovating an existing building instead of building new - Using additional technology to reduce the need for more space - Other sites
+Describe any alternative solutions providing the needed additional space, (other than the proposed project), that were studied and judged as less acceptable including: Sharing other facilities Renovating an existing building instead of building new Using additional technology to reduce the need for more space graphics to convey information.

-If appropriate, use a campus map or other graphics to convey information.
+If appropriate, use a campus map or other